cydriclopez/docker-pg-dev/README.md

 **Postgresql has been the epitome of the very definition of open-source project.**

 I have some hesitance in using products that become projects.
 But projects that become products, that's something exciting and worth supporting.
-PostgreSQL has always been a project that has thrived as a product sold and supported by [many vendors](https://www.postgresql.org/support/professional_support/).
-PostgreSQL is really quite an exciting project/product.
+PostgreSQL has been a project that has thrived as a product sold and supported by [many vendors](https://www.postgresql.org/support/professional_support/).
+PostgreSQL is quite an exciting project/product.

-I hope more people use it.
-I drive around my car with a PostgreSQL license [plate frame](https://www.cafepress.com/+postgresql_license_plate_frame,46809099) just to help advertise the project.
+I hope more people use Postgresql.
+I drive around my car with a license [plate frame](https://www.cafepress.com/+postgresql_license_plate_frame,46809099) that advertises the project.

 You can read more about its documentation, features, and history in [<ins>PostgreSQL.org</ins>](https://www.postgresql.org/about/).
 In IT environments strongly controlled by a competing commercial product this website might be blocked, so try this [Wikipedia site](https://en.wikipedia.org/wiki/PostgreSQL).
 If this Wikipedia site is also blocked by a "postgresql" URL keyword filter then too bad for you.
 You can try search more info on it.
 This just tells you that the database market is highly competitive.

-### Docker intro
+### Database Container

 You can read the Docker intro of the previous tutorial [Dockerize your Angular dev environment](https://github.com/cydriclopez/docker-ng-dev#docker-intro) as it is fitting here as well.

 The pairing together of Docker container and database was initially perceived with hesitance by database professionals because of the ephemeral state of containers.
 State persistence is a required attribute of databases even after the container is no more.

-In the advent of the usage of durable massively scalable storage volumes, it is now de rigueur to house databases in containers.
+In the advent of the usage of massively scalable durable storage volumes, it is now de rigueur to house databases in containers.

-### Docker for development
+### PostgreSQL Container

 For development purposes the pairing together of container and database is fitting.
 These days it makes a lot of sense to just download a self-contained complete database image rather than installing the database which in turn may require installing additional prerequisite software.
 You can even download separate docker images of different versions of the same database to try out.